ipv6-feet-under/WriteUps-HTB-retired/Ready/README.md

 ```
 An other way: https://book.hacktricks.xyz/linux-unix/privilege-escalation/docker-breakout

-Now we escaped the docker ant rooted the machine.
+Now we escaped the docker and rooted the machine.